TritonDataCenter/mi-debian-hvm/README.md

   datasource, among other things.
 * A `preseed/early\_command` (`debian-<release>/early-command`) is used to tail
   the installation log and write it to `/dev/ttyS0`.
-This script is run under busybox, so avoid use of anything too fancy.  `qemu` runs in such a way that the guest's `ttyS0` appears on `qemu`'s `stdout`, thus allowing the installation log to be captured by Jenkins or similar automation that may be creating an image.
+This script is run under busybox, so avoid the use of anything too fancy.  `qemu` runs in such a way that the guest's `ttyS0` appears on `qemu`'s `stdout`, thus allowing the installation log to be captured by Jenkins or similar automation that may be creating an image.
 * A `preseed/late\_command` (`debian-<release>/late-command`) runs at the end of